 How many are employed at CAPS?

 CAPS has 90 full and part-time employees.
 We have a diverse staff including social workers, teachers, development and administrative personnel.
 In addition, we have over 110 volunteers, with the largest number of volunteers in our CASA program.
 We also have a number of high school volunteers from area schools.
-We utilize an extensive number of interns from Goshen College, IUSB, Bethel College, Western Michigan, Notre Dame and other schools.
+We utilize an extensive number of interns from local colleges including Goshen College, IUSB, Bethel College, Western Michigan, and Notre Dame.

 Where is CAPS housed?

 Since 1995 CAPS has been housed in the Joy Rose Center at 1000 W. Hively Ave., Elkhart.
 In 2017, CAPS moved into a brand new facility at the same address.
 The new Joy Rose Center has approximately 27,000 square feet and sits on 7.6 acres of land.
 CAPS owns the building debt free.
 In 2012, CAPS opened an office in Goshen.
-The office is located at 320 N. Chicago Ave., and houses three teams from CAPS' Health Families program.
+The office is located at 320 N. Chicago Ave., and houses the Parent Aide program staff.

 How is CAPS governed?

-CAPS is governed by a volunteer Board of Directors of 19 people who represent a cross-section of Elkhart County residents.
-Board members can serve two, three year terms.
+CAPS is governed by a volunteer Board of Directors of 21 people who represent a cross-section of Elkhart County residents.
+Board members typically serve two, three year terms.
 Committees carry out much of the work of the Board.
 An Advisory Board for the Exchange Club Center for Prevention of Child Abuse assists CAPS with fundraising and community support.

 Want to know more?